Traveling This World with Mobility Challenges

 However, his physical decline and subsequent mobility challenge rapidly followed.
 As the fatigue increased, he started using a walking stick and progressed to a rollator walker within a year.
 The walking stick did not give him the full balance he needed to prevent him from falling.
-However, his stubborn will kept him going and he refused to give into the need for using assistive devices.
-In fact, as he was working on building us a new home at the time, he climbed a cinderblock wall alone to lay block in spite of the need for help ignoring his balance issues.
+However, his stubborn will kept him going, and he refused to use assistive devices.
+In fact, as he was working on building us a new home at the time, he climbed a cinderblock wall alone to lay block despite the need for help ignoring his balance issues.

 His ability to walk became progressively worse as his need to use the rollator to meet his mobility challenges instead of a walker happened regularly.
 He continued to refuse to consider the idea of using a wheelchair.
 Then, one day in 2009, his refusal to face reality all came to an end.

 Lynn was home alone.
 He started to walk across the floor and felt his legs begin to go.
 Just before hitting the floor, Lynn reached over and grabbed his cell phone to call for help.
 Try as he might, he could not get up.
 Lynn didn’t want to call 9-1-1 because he was headed to the shower and had no clothes.
 After calling me to come home, he waited three hours on the floor alone and afraid.
 When I arrived, he was dehydrated, overheated (he was lying next to a heating vent), and emotionally traumatized.
 Though tricky, I managed to get him back to bed and treated his condition.

 The next day I ordered emergency alert buttons to wear since either of us could be alone and need help.